aristocrats/sikky/README.md

 Rollup keep track of the environment variabels, and output both a development and a production build.
 The production build get minified with `uglify`.

-A complete bundle time is assumed to be around 0.4 ms. Depends on your computer.
+A complete bundle time is assumed to be around 0.4 ms. Depends on your computer and the size of your source files.

 Unit testing are done with `Karma` + `Mocha` + `TypeScript`.

+This repo will be continuously updated with the latest technology.
+There are no plans to integrate NPM packages or other "features" that causes overhead.
+It will be kept simple, and fast.

+If you want something to be added, open an issue ticket and I can see what I can do.

 ## Features